jabarragann/volumetric_drilling/README.md

 | 1 | `]`                   | Increase disparity of small window |
 | 2 | `[`                   | Decrease disparity of small window |

-### TODO for paper:

-- [ ] Get drill body in the correct orientation.
-- [x] Figure out the drill's burr size.
-- [ ] Create swapping functionality to change between assistance view and real camera view.
-- [ ] Change small window location with keyboard shortcuts.

-## TODO for wednesday mock or
-- [ ] Test whole set up in MOCK OR.
-- [ ] Mount goovis and zed mini into microscope.
-- [ ] Check out to calculate hand-eye calibration.

 # Drilling simulator